pcc.edu/programs/electronic-engineering

 Introduces the operation, troubleshooting, servicing, and maintenance of various types of equipment and tools used in dental equipment technology.
 Prerequisites: EET 113 and EET 123 and EET 261.
 Audit available.

-Provides clinical education experience in a biomedical department with a hospital, clinic or other medical facility, a medical equipment repair/manufacturing company, or a laboratory.
+Provides clinical education experience in a biomedical department within a hospital, clinic, or other medical facility, a medical equipment repair/manufacturing company, or a medical laboratory.
 Variable credit: 30 hours of work experience equals one credit.
+Corequisites: EET 261.
 Prerequisites: Department approval, EET 260.
-Corequisite: EET 261.